 There are 5 key areas that will further ensure that you keep your staff motivated through periods of change:

 Think of your staff as a ship and your company’s vision as the compass.
 Without a compass to guide your ship, it may drift aimlessly.

 A clear vision provides your people with guidance and clarity around the company’s long–term goals.
 When people believe in the company vision, they are more likely to be motivated to be part of the change during tough times.

-Having universal clarity on your organisational vision provides a constant source of guidance and motivation – it will also create cultural alignment in the process.
+Having universal clarity on your organisational vision provides a constant source of guidance and motivation – it will also help you create cultural alignment.

 It is essential to gather regular feedback to have an accurate snapshot in time to help measure how your people are feeling and to be able to accurately understand the cultural health of your business.

 Don’t challenge how someone feels, or reprimand them for having conflicting views to others.
 Make efforts to understand, recognise and accept – then you will be in a stronger position to take appropriate action and keep your people motivated.
 This will help you effectively remedy concerns and build on successes.

 If your people think of you as nothing more than an enigmatic name at the top of an email – then how do you expect to motivate them?

 Effective communication with your people is never more important than in today’s connected world and workforce.
 Two–way communication means receiving feedback and sharing your thoughts, plans, ideas and inspiration openly.
 This helps your team feel valued, engaged and ultimately motivated.
 Talk to your people regularly and create systems for everyone to be able to contact you.
 Encourage the freedom to co-create these systems, as this will instil trust both ways.

 Everyone has varying preferences when it comes to communication.
 Learn what works best for you, and your teams.
 Finally, keep everyone up to date with progress, accomplishments, next steps and future targets.
 A clear and open view will motivate everyone to succeed.